November 19, 2024 | 02:18 GMT +7

 Speaking at the opening ceremony of the workshop “From research to policy: Improving animal disease prevention and control in Vietnam” on the afternoon of October 17, Dr. Shirley Tarawali, Assistant Director General of the International Livestock Research Institute (ILRI), emphasized that this event marks the first time domestic and international research organizations have joined hands with Vietnamese policymakers in a mutual effort to mitigate the impact of diseases on livestock production.

 Dr. Tarawali noted that Vietnam’s livestock sector plays a crucial role in ensuring national food security.
 While African swine fever (ASF) is not as severe as zoonotic diseases, its recent outbreak has devastated the livelihoods of many Vietnamese farmers.
-Significant time and effort were required to restore livestock herds, with the outbreak also drastically reducing the supply of animal-based foods, particularly pork, a staple of the Vietnamese diet.
+Significant time and effort were required to restore livestock herds, with the outbreak also drastically reducing the supply of animal-sourced foods, particularly pork, a staple of the Vietnamese diet.

 “These major challenges demand collaboration from all of us.
 Connecting research with policy is essential.
 In agriculture especially, policy must reflect real-world conditions and be grounded in scientific evidence to ensure effectiveness,” Dr. Tarawali emphasized.